drand/website/docs/operator/deploy.md

 This document explains the workflow to have a working group of drand nodes generate randomness.
 There are four sections to this guide:

 1. Start the daemons.
+2. Choose a beacon id.
-2. Generate the long-term key pairs and the group file.
+3. Generate the long-term key pairs and the group file.
-3. Have each node collectively participate in the distributed key generation (DKG).
+4. Have each node collectively participate in the distributed key generation (DKG).
-4. Generate randomness.
+5. Generate randomness.

 You can repeat these steps every time you want to start a new network for randomness generation.
 If the drand daemon is already running, please skip that step.
 For each new network, a unique identifier, known as `Beacon ID` is required.